ttu-cr-stl/poker-bot-arena/practice/README.md

 ## Typical Workflow
 1. Start the practice server: `python practice/server.py --host 127.0.0.1 --port 9876`
 2. Run the sample bot in another terminal: `python sample_bot.py --team Demo --code DEMO --url ws://127.0.0.1:9876/ws`
-3. Modify `choose_action` inside the sample bot, or point the practice server at your own bot script.
+3. Tweak `choose_action` inside the sample bot, or point the practice server at your own bot script.

+> **Why the join code?**
+> We want practice to feel exactly like tournament day.
+Each team has a join code—the same one the organizers give you for the real event.
+When you connect, the server only hands you a seat if both the team name and join code match.
+That protects you from typos and lets you safely reconnect after a laptop hiccup.

 Bots and practice server use the same JSON protocol as the real tournament host, so no changes are required when you switch on match day.